 For astronauts aboard the International Space Station, communication is set up pretty well.
 Astronauts traveling to Mars won’t have that – to communicate with anyone on Earth, there will be a 20-minute delay between each message.
 A 2015 NASA report indicated that astronauts’ likelihood of developing behavioral problems and psychiatric disorders increases with a mission’s longevity, so I/O psychologists will have to work with them to try to prevent these issues.

-An I/O psychologist should be organized, detail-oriented, and someone who thinks critically as well as how to solve problems best.
+An I/O psychologist should be an organized, detail-oriented problem solver and critical thinker.
 Some other skills needed to succeed in this position are: